AviatrixSystems/Docs/HowTos/VPN_SAML.rst

 This document shows you how to setup VPN authentication using an Aviatrix SAML client.

-The Aviatrix user VPN is the only OpenVPN® based remote VPN solution that provides a VPN client with SAML authentication capability.
+The Aviatrix user VPN is one of the OpenVPN® based remote VPN solutions that provides a VPN client with SAML authentication capability.

 This step-by-step guide shows you how to use an Aviatrix SAML client to authenticate an IdP.
 When a SAML client is used, the Aviatrix controller acts as the service provider (SP) that redirects browser traffic from the client to the IdP for authentication.